emoriarty/blog/src/pages/beyond-merge/index.md

 ```

 `fixup` or `f` for short, merges in bulk the marked commits with the previously
-picked one.
+picked one (*2dc6065*).
 In difference with `squash`, `fixup` don't reuse the provided message.

 `reword` allows to rewrite the commit message. `rebase` executes the provided
 actions after saving the file and closing the editor.
 When the task has been
 completed, the editor jumps again, allowing us to introduce the new commit description.

 Once the rebase has completed, the next log looks like below.
+The commits between
+*2569f57* y *d9ad32e* have been incorporated into the former.

 ```bash
 2569f57 (HEAD -> A) feature A